espressif/esp-idf/components/expat/expat.rst

 It can parse some larger files.

--   Expat XML Parser Support many different processor, But for the most part function you only need four function as follows:
+-   Expat XML Parser support many different processor, but for the most part function you only need the following functions:

     *XML_ParserCreate:*  Create a new parser object